Attorneys, Alcoholism & Substance Abuse

 That was in 1993.
-I’m over 50 years old now.
 I have been clean and sober since 2001.
-I have been reinstated to the practice of law for nearly a decade, and then only after 5 years of hard litigation against the State Bar.
+I have been reinstated to the practice of law for more than a decade, and then only after 5 years of hard litigation against the State Bar.
 More than anyone else, I know what it takes to stay sober in a State Bar discipline system that is designed to punish the alcoholic attorney as a professional pariah, in the name of protecting an invisible, faceless, phantom “public”.

 In 1990, the law of the State of California changed to permit the State Bar to discipline an attorney for simply being afflicted with alcoholism, even if the attorney’s alcoholism never affected the attorney’s practice of law, In re Kelley (1990) 52 Cal.3d 487.

 The State Bar has since devised a scheme of discipline diversion and admissions abatement that is tied to the State Bar’s own mis-managed Lawyer’s Assistance Program.
 As well-meaning as these efforts may be, nevertheless, they are designed to punish the unwary attorney or moral character applicant.
 Regrettably, nobody can take full advantage of the rehabilitative aspects of these State Bar resources without first knowing how to navigate the governing State Bar discipline and admissions bureaucracies that are themselves designed to foster failure and shame.